cemu-project/Cemu/BUILD.md

 ## Updating Cemu version
 1. To update your Cemu local repository, use the command `git pull --recurse-submodules`
    - This should update your local copy of Cemu and all of its dependencies
-2. Then, you can rebuild Cemu using the steps listed above, acording to your Operating System (OS) If cmake complains about Cemu already being compiled and similar, try deleting the `CMakeCache.txt` file on the `build` folder.
+2. Then, you can rebuild Cemu using the steps listed above, acording to your Operating System (OS) If cmake complains about Cemu already being compiled or similar, try deleting the `CMakeCache.txt` file on the `build` folder.